Updated November 2023

-We have been working with the organisers of PIFF since 2002 and have a strong focus on helping them to expand the festival and improve the range of foreign films shown to a wider North Korean audience.
+We have a strong focus on helping them to expand the festival and improve the range of foreign films shown to a wider North Korean audience.

 Since 2002, this annual festival has transformed into a truly international event, embracing films from across the globe.

 In contrast to its earlier focus on ‘non-aligned and other developing countries,’ which included Australia, France, Canada, Malaysia, China, Iran, Pakistan, the UK, Mongolia, Thailand, and Germany, the festival now opens its doors to cinematic contributions worldwide.

 Collaborating closely with the festival organizers, Koryo Tours & Studi has played a pivotal role in expanding and enhancing the diversity of films presented, allowing a significant portion of the DPRK population to experience them.

 In partnership with the British Embassy and Ealing Studios, Koryo Tours & Studio has facilitated the inclusion of numerous films from around the world in the competition.